-The Giant African Land Snail is known for eating a variety of different plants.
+They are known for eating a variety of different plants.
 According to many studies, it can eat as many as 500 different plant species.
-It is a herbivores snail but is considered a macrophytophagous herbivore.
+It is a herbivore snail but is considered a macrophytophagous herbivore.
 This means that aside from plants, it has also been known for eating paper and cardboard.

 Since calcium is one of their main feeding needs, these snails have been seen feeding on concrete and small bones.
-In rare cases, they will even feed on each other due to the nutrition found inside the shell of the snail.
+In rare cases, they will even feed on each other due to the nutrition found inside the shell.
 It is believed that they need 18.28% of crude protein in their diet when it comes to having optimal growth.

 When looking at the lifespan of these snails, it is worth noting that they live up to 7-years, with 5-years generally being the shortest for their lifespan.
-There have been rare cases in which the snail was found to live up to 10-years.
-However, this generally happens when the snail is kept as a pet and does not need to deal with the wilderness and predators.
+There have been rare cases in which they were found to live up to 10-years.
+However, this generally happens when they are kept as pets and do not need to deal with the wilderness and predators.

-When you look at the anatomy of the Giant African Land Snail, one will find that it has both testes and ovaries.
+When you look at the anatomy of the GALS, one will find that it has both testes and ovaries.
 This means that it can produce both sperm and ova.
-In theory, the snail should be able to self-reproduce,but these situations are also rare.
+In theory, they should be able to self-reproduce, but these situations are also rare.

 Courtship is generally the preferred method of reproduction and much like other snails, it can take around 30-minutes for courtship to take place.
 Transferring the gametes can take up to two hours and the sperm can be carried in the body for up to two years.
-A snail can drop around 200 eggs in a single going and they can do this 5-7 times per year.
+They can drop around 200 eggs in a single go and they can do this 5-7 times per year.

-Much like other snails, the list of predators for snails is universal.
-The biggest predator for the Giant African Land Snail is the caterpillar.
-However, beetles also tend to feast on the snails.
+Much like other snails, the list of predators is universal.
+The biggest predator for this snail is the caterpillar.
+However, beetles also tend to feast on it.
 As mentioned, these snails also feed on each other, which makes other snails also part of the predator group for Achatina Fulica.

 Much like other snails, there are plenty of parasites associated with the Giant African Snail.
-These snails are big carriers of parasites and they can spread it to others The Aelurostrongylus abstrusus and Angiostrongylus cantonensis are some of the most common.
+They are big carriers of parasites and they can spread to others.
+The Aelurostrongylus abstrusus and Angiostrongylus cantonensis are some of the most common.
 However, there are a couple more that these snails can be contaminated with.

 Eradication Of the Giant African Land Snail

 The Giant African Snail is considered a pest in most parts of the world.
-The eradication of the snail is common in most Western Countries and quarantine is a useful method for containing the snail.
+Its eradication is common in most Western Countries and quarantine is a useful method for containing the snail.
 In the United States, it has been given top quarantine significance and the goal is to rid the United States of the species.